rijs/docs/primer.md

 <twitter-feed css="twitter-feed.css">
 ```

-This allows you to write cohesive styles for each component, but decoupled enough to also allow skinning your component with different sets of styles.
+This allows you to write cohesive styles for each component, but decoupled enough to also allow skinning your component with a different theme.

-The styles from the resource `twitter-feed.css` will inserted once in a `<style>` tag at the start of your component root, and will be automatically updated if those styles change.
+The styles from the resource `twitter-feed.css` will be inserted once in a `<style>` tag at the start of your component root, and will be automatically updated if those styles change.

 You can write your styles as if all your views have [Shadow DOM encapsulation](https://github.com/rijs/shadow).
 For browsers that cannot create a Shadow DOM, or if you choose not to use that module in your rendering pipeline, the styles will be [translated and scoped](https://github.com/rijs/precss) to the same effect.